Exploring the Assembly Code generated by Rust Recursive Tree Traversal

 Flow chart of the recursive sum function

-2. The sum(right) call that the compiler wants to eliminate is a call to the same function.
+2. The sum(right) call the compiler wants to eliminate is a call to the same function.
 Therefore, it can convert the tail call to a loop.
 This can help improve performance and reduce stack usage.

 Tree recursive fold generated assembly flow chart